ResidentMario/pytorch-training-performance-guide/book/lr-sched-and-optim.md

 Two, `Adam` is almost parameter-free. `Adam` does have a learning rate hyperparameter, but the adaptive nature of the algorithm makes it quite robust—unless the default learning rate is off by an order of magnitude, changing it doesn't affect performance much.

-`Adam` is not the first adaptive optimizer—that honor goes to `adagrad`, published in 2011—but it was the first one robust enough and fast enough for general-purpose usage.
+`Adam` is not the first adaptive optimizer—that honor goes to `Adagrad`, published in 2011—but it was the first one robust enough and fast enough for general-purpose usage.
 Upon its release, `Adam` immediately overtook `SGD` plus `ReduceLROnPlateau` as the state of the art in most applications.
-We've seen improved variants (like `Adamw`) since then, but these have yet to displace vanilla Adam in general-purpose usage.
+We've seen improved variants (like `Adamw`) since then, but these have yet to displace vanilla `Adam` in general-purpose usage.

-Because `Adam` manages learning rates internally, it's incompatible with most learning rate schedulers.
-Anything more complicated than simple learning warmup and/or decay will cause the `adam` optimizer to "complete" with the learning rate scheduler when managing its internal LR, causing model convergence to worsen.

-This makes `Adam` fundamentally incompatible with the two techniques we'll cover in the next two sections of this post, cosine annealing and one-cycle learning, both learning rate schedulers that do tricky and interesting things to your learning rate.

 ## Cosine annealed warm restart

-The 2017 paper [SGDR: Stochastic Gradient Descent with Warm Restarts](https://arxiv.org/abs/1608.03983) popularized the idea of warm restarts.
+The next big step forward in this space was arguably the 2017 paper [SGDR: Stochastic Gradient Descent with Warm Restarts](https://arxiv.org/abs/1608.03983) popularized the idea of warm restarts.
 A learning rate scheduler that incorporates warm restarts occasionally re-raises the learning rate.
 A simple linear example showing how this is done:

 ![An annealled sawtooth learning rate.](img/ch1/lr-sawtooth.avif)